 The Curriculum for an Online Master’s Degree in School Counseling

-- Career development and counseling: Students study theories, techniques, and decision-making models related to career development.
+- Students study theories, techniques, and decision–making models related to career development.
 Students learn strategies for coordinating job searches, assessing learner interests, and developing career plans.
 Coursework emphasizes the effects of environmental factors on decision making.
 This course is especially relevant to aspiring career counselors.

 Certifications and Licenses a Master’s in School Counseling Prepares For

-- National certified school counselor: The National Board for Certified Counselors offers general and specialty certifications for counseling professionals.
+- The National Board for Certified Counselors offers general and specialty certifications for counseling professionals.
 Counselors must possess the national certified counselor credential before becoming national certified school counselors.
 Both certifications incorporate supervised practice, professional endorsement, and exam components.
 Students pursuing a master’s in school counseling online may begin the NCC certification process prior to graduation.

 Online Master’s in School Counseling Careers